-There is a need for some form of feedback in the systems that we create to support democracy.
-The easiest form is to include e-mail boxes around every corner.
-But again, these boxes must be organized to be emptied and the messages to be read, otherwize they are without democratic meaning.
+So there is a need for feedback in the systems that we create to support democracy.
+The easiest form is to put up e-mail boxes around every corner.
+But again, these boxes must be organized to be emptied and the messages to be read by someone, otherwize they are without democratic meaning.
+Again, we don't exactly need to know who will read, but we must know that somebody, somewhere, does.